GSA/10x/Staffing Issues/FY18-Phase-2/Open-Source-Translation-Services-2.5.md

 - [ ] Product Manager:

   - Number of weeks this role is needed 8-12
-  - Hourly commitment per week 10-32
+  - Hourly commitment per week 32

 - [ ] Strategist / Researcher:

   - Number of weeks this role is needed 8-12
-  - Hourly commitment per week 10-32
+  - Hourly commitment per week 32

-- [ ] Developer/PO:

-  - Number of weeks this role is needed 8-12
-  - Hourly commitment per week: sub-8

 **Prior to closing this issue**